-Women seeking substance abuse treatment often have diverse and complex medical and social problems.
-Co-occurring disorders in women tend to be associated with severe psychological distress, high rates of trauma and interpersonal violence, medical problems, few vocational skills, low income and severe addictions.
-Co-occurring psychiatric disorders are associated with lower social functioning, decreased quality of life, poorer general health, worse treatment adherence, and less positive substance abuse treatment outcomes.
+Women who are seeking substance abuse treatment often have diverse and complex medical and social problems.
+Co-occurring disorders in women can cause severe psychological distress, high rates of trauma and interpersonal violence, medical problems, few vocational skills, low income, and severe addictions.
+Additionally, co-occurring psychiatric disorders are also associated with lower social functioning, decreased quality of life, poorer general health, worse treatment adherence, and less positive substance abuse treatment outcomes.
 The question is whether women have higher comorbidities and if there are specific types of co-occurring disorders that impact women more often than men.
 Read on to learn more about the relationship between women and co-occurring disorders and how a women's rehab center in Lantana, FL can help with treatment for mental health disorders.
 Contact Lucida Treatment Center at for more information about the services and treatment we offer.
-Alcohol Use and Co-Occurring Disorders It is estimated that more than 51% of people with psychiatric disorders abuse or depend on psychoactive substances, especially alcohol.
-When this progresses to an AUD, 37% of people have a co-occurring psychiatric disorder.
-Epidemiologic data indicate nearly half (48.5%) of women with lifetime AUDs report lifetime episodes of major depression (MD).
-Clinically, the rates of AUD-MD co-morbidity are even higher, with estimates ranging from 50% to 70%.
-Overall, alcohol dependence is associated with a three-fold increased risk of mood disorders, while anxiety disorders, panic disorders and PTSD prevalence rates are approximately double.
-Prevalence Differences by Gender An estimated 5% of adult females versus 3% of adult males experienced past-year severe mental illness in 2015.
-AUD was more prevalent in males than females (ages 12 and older); 7.8% versus 4.1%.
-Studies have also analyzed co-occurring alcoholism and major psychiatric disorders, although none of the published statistics was gender-specific.
-Several studies have attempted to analyze potential gender differences in comorbid anxiety disorders and AUD.
-Population surveys consistently have shown anxiety disorders are more prevalent in women, whereas AUDs are more common in men.
+Alcohol Use and Co-Occurring Disorders More than 51% of people with psychiatric disorders abuse or depend on psychoactive substances, especially alcohol.
+When this progresses to an alcohol use disorder, 37% of people have a co-occurring psychiatric disorder.
+Data indicates that nearly half (48.5%) of women with lifetime alcohol use disorders report lifetime episodes of major depression.
+Clinically, the rates of alcohol use disorder-major depression co-morbidity are even higher, with estimates ranging from 50% to 70%.
+Overall, alcohol dependence is associated with a three-fold increased risk of mood disorders.
+Anxiety disorders, panic disorders, and PTSD prevalence rates are approximately double with alcohol use.
+Prevalence Differences by Gender An estimated 5% of adult females versus 3% of adult males experience severe mental illness.
+Research shows that alcohol use disorder was more prevalent in males than females (ages 12 and older); 7.8% versus 4.1%.
+Studies have also analyzed co-occurring alcoholism and major psychiatric disorders, although none of the published statistics were gender-specific.
+Several studies have attempted to analyze the potential gender differences in comorbid anxiety disorders and alcohol use disorder.
+Additionally, population surveys consistently have shown that anxiety disorders are more prevalent in women, whereas alcohol use disorders are more common in men.
 While women have an increased likelihood of developing anxiety disorders independently, a prior anxiety disorder diagnosis is more predictive of subsequent alcohol dependence in women than men.
-Another study found women exposed to trauma had two times the risk of developing alcohol dependency than men exposed to trauma.
-Further, women diagnosed with PTSD were even more likely to develop alcohol dependency than women exposed to trauma without a PTSD diagnosis.
+Another study found that women who experienced trauma had two times the risk of developing alcohol dependency than men who experienced trauma.
+Furthermore, women with PTSD were even more likely to develop alcohol dependency than women who experienced trauma without a PTSD diagnosis.
 Therefore, there is a strong relationship between women and co-occurring disorders.
 The Benefits of Female-Specific Treatment Addiction is a chronic disease and comorbidities make treatment more complex.
 Although all-encompassing statistics are not available that break down co-occurring disorders by gender, researchers have identified key differences in how the two genders experience it.
-Women\u2019s addiction treatment incorporates evidence-based findings including unique patterns of disorder onset, life stressors, hormonal influences, behaviors and coping methods.
-A nurturing, calm and comfortable treatment environment enables women with co-occurring diagnoses to properly heal.
+Women\u2019s addiction treatment incorporates evidence-based findings including unique patterns of disorder onset, life stressors, hormonal influences, behaviors, and coping methods.
+A nurturing, calm, and comfortable treatment environment enables women with co-occurring diagnoses to properly heal.
 Therefore, it is important that women are able to seek treatment in a women's treatment center.
 This ensures that women are able to seek help in a comfortable environment.
 In a women's treatment center, they can about difficult topics that the opposite gender may not relate to.
 Lucida Treatment Center provides both men and women with mental health treatment centers that are specific for each gender.
 This helps give them the treatment they need to cope with certain mental health disorders.
 To learn more about our treatment and programs, contact Lucida Treatment Center at .
 Our professional mental health treatment staff\u00a0is here to answer any questions you may have about our facility.
 Do not wait to get treatment.
 Lucida can help you start living a better life today.